Eleven Eleven (Dave Alvin album)

 Eleven Eleven is the eleventh studio album by folk rock musician Dave Alvin.
-It was released on June 20, 2011 on Yep Roc Records, and an expanded reissue was released on April 17, 2012.
+It was released on June 20, 2011, on Yep Roc Records, and an expanded reissue was released on April 17, 2012.

 Recording

 The recording of Eleven Eleven was influenced by the then-recent deaths of Alvin's friends Chris Gaffney and Amy Farris.
 The eleven songs on Eleven Eleven were written over the course of seven months, with three exceptions: the three duets on the album, which were "What's Up With Your Brother", "Manzanita", and "Two Lucky Bums".
-"What's Up With Your Brother" is a duet between Alvin and his brother, Phil Alvin, in which both brothers sing together for the first time on record.
+"What's Up With Your Brother" is a duet between Alvin and his brother, Phil Alvin, in which both brothers sing together for the first time on record since the breakup of their legendary band "The Blasters".
 "Manzanita" is a duet between Alvin and Christy McWilson, a member of his band, the Guilty Women.
 "Two Lucky Bums" is a duet between Alvin and Chris Gaffney, and represents Gaffney's last recording before he died in 2008.
 The song "Harlan County Line" was written for the TV show Justified.